Peter Lamont

 Peter Curtis Lamont (12 November 1929 – 18 December 2020) was a British set decorator, art director, and production designer most noted for his collaborations with filmmaker James Cameron, and for working on eighteen James Bond films, from Goldfinger (1964) to Casino Royale (2006).
 The only Bond film that he did not work on during that period was Tomorrow Never Dies (1997), as he was working on Cameron's Titanic (1997) at the time.
 He also worked extensively as a set dresser on the Carry On series in the 1960s.

+Background

+Lamont was born in London on 12 November 1929, and was raised at Denham, Buckinghamshire.
+His father and uncle were signwriters, and his father often worked on film productions.
+Lamont was educated at High Wycombe Technical Institute.

+In 1947, Lamont was hired as an assistant to Edward Carrick.
+He completed his national service with the Royal Air Force, and upon his return in 1950, was hired by Pinewood Studios.